fengyanshi/fengyanshi.github.io/output.rst

 **Station files**

 To get time series of surface elevation, u and v at interested locations, you can specify a station file which includes the locations for output.
+Station input files (e.g., gauges.txt) have size (# of stations) x 2, where column 1 contains Mglob location (unit = grid points) and column 2 contains Nglob location (unit = grid points).
+In 1D cases, the Nglob location (second column) needs to be set to 1 for all gauges; if set to 0, station files will not be outputted.

   * in "input.txt", add :code:`NumberStations = <integer number of stations>`
   * in "input.txt", :code:`STATIONS_FILE = <file name, e.g., gauges.txt>`